Rangana Herath: Captaincy

 Herath was appointed as the Test captain for the March 2017 Bangladesh tour in home soil, after Angelo Mathews was not able to recover from the injuries.
-In the fourth innings of first Test in Galle, Herath surpassed 362 test wickets by Daniel Vettori to become the most successful left-arm spinner in Test cricket history.
+In the fourth innings of first Test in Galle, Herath surpassed 362 Test wickets by Daniel Vettori to become the most successful left-arm spinner in Test cricket history.
 He took six wickets at the end to give Sri Lanka a 257 runs win.
 With three consecutive wins, Herath became the first Sri Lanka captain to achieve this feat.
-He was only the second left arm spinner to grab 350+ test wickets after Daniel Vettori in test history.
 In the second match, Herath reached another milestone, by dismissing Mustafizur Rahman, to record 1,000 first-class wickets.
 He is the second player from Sri Lanka and the 12th from the subcontinent to achieve the feat.
 Despite his milestones, Sri Lanka lost the match by four wickets, which is their first defeat against Bangladesh.
 The Test series was drawn 1–1.

-Herath was appointed as the stand-in captain for the first test against India in August 2017 as the captain Dinesh Chandimal was diagnosed with pneumonia.
+Herath was appointed as the stand-in captain for the first Test against India in August 2017 as the captain Dinesh Chandimal was diagnosed with pneumonia.
 Herath took only one wicket and conceded 159 runs in the first innings of the visitors.
 During the second innings where Sri Lanka had to chase 550 runs, Herath did not bat, due to an injury suffered while fielding.
 With Asela Gunaratne too ruled out of the rest of the series due to a "pretty serious" fractured thumb which he suffered on the opening day of the match, Sri Lanka had to play with nine players.
 Sri Lanka lost the Test by 304 runs, which as of February 2018 is Sri Lanka's biggest loss in term of runs in Tests.